 The target audience of a plan is defined by:

 All contacts that have already reached the maximum number of communications allowed by the policy are removed.

 - The number of contacts selected in the Set contacts number field of the Advanced options section.

 Defines whether to use All the contacts in the segment, an Exact number, or a Range between two limits that you specify.

 The resulting list of contacts is passed to the selected consumer for the plan to be run.
 The following consumers are available as standard:

-Used to create a test filter and the actual filter in Contactsend.
+Used to create a test and actual filter in Send.

 Saves the list of contacts to an external storage space, from where it can be retrieved manually, or automatically by another system.

-The Contactplan architecture has been designed so that a new plugin can be added, without a loss of service.
+The Plan architecture has been designed so that a new consumer can be added, without a loss of service.